 In April 2001, I studied with Tom Rigler, a Gendai Shihan, or master student of Mr. Hiroshi Doi, and received training to teach Usui Reiki Ryoho and Gendai Reiki techniques.
 In September 2002, I took advantage of the opportunity to study with Mr. Doi himself at the Usui Reiki Ryoho International Conference in Toronto, Ontario.
 While I continue to teach in the Western tradition in which I was originally taught, I enjoy teaching the traditional Japanese techniques as well.

-I am a member of the Association of Bodyworkers & Massage Professionals; a friend of the local chapter of the American Holistic Nurses Association; a certified hypnotherapist; and an ordained minister in the Universal Life Church.
+I am a member of the Association of Bodyworkers & Massage Professionals; a friend of the American Holistic Nurses Association; a certified hypnotherapist; and an ordained minister in the Universal Life Church.
 For more information, please contact me at: info@traditionalreiki.com.

 Thank you for your visit to this site.